Absent media, Texas executes inmate who killed great aunt

 Prosecutors said after Bryant refused to lend Jones money, he beat her with a bat in her Fort Worth home then took $30 from her purse to buy drugs.

 Some of Bryant’s family members, including her sister Mattie Long, had said they didn’t want Jones to be executed.
-Jones is Long’s grandnephew.
+Jones was Long’s grandnephew.

 “Because I was so close to Bert, her death hurt me a lot.
 Even so, God is merciful.
 Quintin can’t bring her back.
 I can’t bring her back.
 I am writing this to ask you to please spare Quintin’s life,” Long wrote in a letter that was part of Jones’ clemency petition with the Texas Board of Pardons and Paroles.